-What Is A French Cuff?
+What Is A French or Double Cuff?

 Double cuffs (or “French cuffs” in American English) are common among those who dress nattily, either out of necessity or desire.
 The cuff is twice as long as a single cuff and folds back over onto itself to fasten, hence the term “double cuff”.